ETHZ-INS/stressTRAPreanalysis/README.md

 ![](figures/README-unnamed-chunk-2-1.png)<!-- -->

 Rows in the plot represent the reported genes, while the columns are samples, and the colors represent variance-scaled log-normalized expression values (i.e. row z-scores).
 From this plot, it indeed looks like these genes have a very different response to FST in males and females.
-However, 6 samples is severely underpowered to investigate 4 experimental groups.
+However, 6 independent samples is insufficient to investigate 4 experimental groups.

 The same study also includes males and females from a different genotype (BDNF mutants) exposed to stress, and we can inspect the behavior of those genes in these additional samples: